rrhew/rhew-lab/content/authors/mnicholson/_index.md

 - Undergraduate
 ---

-Metta joined the ABC lab as part of the URAP Program, and followed up as a Haas scholar for her senior honors thesis research.
+Metta joined the Atmospheric Biogeochemistry lab as part of the URAP Program, and followed up as a Haas scholar for her senior honors thesis research.